adityasaky/tuf-taps/POUFs/TAF-POUF/pouf2.md

 lengths and hashes are stored in `targets.json` and which are signed by the top-level targets role) which are of special importance to TAF.

-Information stored in TAF's metadata and target files is strictly related to individual git repositories and not their content.
-The system was designed with the purpose of recording valid commits of an authentication repository's target repositories, which makes it possible to detect unauthorized pushes.
+The current version of TAF focuses on protecting git repositories from unauthorized pushes.
+The system was initially designed with the purpose of recording valid commits of an authentication repository's target repositories.
+If an attacker managed to compromise GitHub account of a user who has write access to protected repositories and created new commits, TAF would detect this by comparing these new commits to a list of valid commits specified in the authentication repository.
+In order to register these new commits, the attacker would have to modify TUF metadata files too.
+Unless they also gain access to `targets` or `root` keys, they cannot do this without the attempt being detected by TAF - which relies on TUF for there checks.
+TAF's users are encouraged to store `target` and `root` on their YubiKeys and make sure they are safe.
-Validation of the actual content of the repository is delegated to Git.

-Git still strongly relies on SHA-1 for checking the integrity of file objects and commits, even though it has been proven that this hash function is vulnerable to the collision attack.
+On the other hand, the current version of TAF does not keep track of the content of these target repositories (files kept in them, as opposed to commit hashes).
+It relies on Git to ensure integrity of these files.
+Git, however, still strongly relies on SHA-1, even though it has been proven that this hash function is vulnerable to the collision attack.
 Researchers used a technique called SHAttered to demonstrate that two PDFs with different content can have the same hash, and argued that "two Git repositories with the same head commit hash and different contents, say, a benign source code and a backdoored one".
-TAF stores verified URLs of its target repositories, so an attacker cannot trick the system into cloning a target repository from a different location.
+TAF stores verified URLs of its target repositories, which mitigates the risk. managed to gain access to the original repositories, they could potentially exploit the SHA-1 weaknesses.

+Attacking Git is harder than attacking a PDF, since it prepends a type/length filed to the hashed data.
-Additionally, Git's original author noted that Git doesn't just hash the data, it prepends a type/length field to it, which makes Git harder to attack than a PDF.
-Furthermore, Git and providers that use it, like GitHub, have implemented detections that prevent known attacks from being carried out.
-With that being said, for the time being, the convenience of relying on Git to ensure validity of a repository's content outweighs the risks, but it is important to periodically re-evaluate this statement.
+Additionally, Git and providers that use it, like GitHub, have implemented detections that prevent known attacks from being carried out.
+That being said, it can be expected that it will only get easier to attack Git repositories in the future and unless Git transitions to a more secure hashing algorithm, a system that overly relies on Git is vulnerable too.
+The reason why TAF opted for this approach is that it was designed with the intention of protecting repositories that could contain millions of files.
+Storing information about every single one of these files (and of multiple such repositories) in an authentication repository would negatively impact performance and readability.
+With the risk of taking advantage of SHA-1 vulnerabilities to compromise Git repositories still being low, TAF is still mainly focused only on detecting commits created by attackers.
+However, long term plans include revision of this decision.

 In order to take advantage of TAF's validations, a client can download an authentication